 What is a Team Charter?

 It is a formal document developed in collaboration with all team members.
-It defines the team’s mission, objectives, roles, responsibilities, values, and protocols for working together.
-Think of it as a contract between the team and the organisation but among the team members themselves.
+A team charter defines the team’s mission, objectives, roles, responsibilities, values, and protocols for working together.
+It allows each member to work to their strengths.
+Think of it as a contract between the team and the organisation, but among the team members themselves.

 It’s more than just paperwork.
-It creates alignment, reduces ambiguity, and sets the tone for productive, respectful collaboration.
+It fosters alignment, reduces ambiguity, and sets the tone for productive and respectful collaboration.

 The Components of a Team Charter